antoniogarrote/rdfstore-js/README.md

 This is a listing of the main modules that can be re-used:

-- src/js-trees: in-memory and persisten tree data structures: binary trees, red-black trees, b-trees, etc.
+- src/js-trees: in-memory and persistent tree data structures: binary trees, red-black trees, b-trees, etc.
 - src/js-sparql-parser: a SPARQL and a Turtle parsers built using the [PEG.js](http://pegjs.majda.cz/) parsing expression grammars library.
 - src/js-trees/src/utils: a continuation passing style inspired library for different code flow constructions
 - src/js-communication/src/json_ld_parser: JSON-LD parser implementation.